Kyagara/equinox/README.md

 > A different storage can be provided to the client using `cache.NewRedis()` or `cache.NewBigCache()`, passing nil in config.Cache disables caching.

-> You can disable rate limiting by passing `nil` in config.RateLimit, this can be useful if you have Equinox passing through a proxy that handles rate limiting.
+> You can disable rate limiting by passing `nil` in config.RateLimit, this can be useful if you have equinox passing through a proxy that handles rate limiting.

 > See [Cache](https://github.com/Kyagara/equinox/tree/main/cache) and [Rate limit](https://github.com/Kyagara/equinox/tree/main/ratelimit) for more details.